luciddreamz/codeigniter/readme.md

 CodeIgniter 3 [provides support for Composer](http://www.codeigniter.com/userguide3/general/autoloader.html)
 to auto-load additional packages.
-The value of `composer_autoload` is set to `FALSE` by default, however, this QuickStart is pre-configured to allow you to enable this feature and use OpenShift's built-in suppoert for Composer.
+The value of `composer_autoload` is set to `FALSE` by default, however, this QuickStart is pre-configured to allow you to enable this feature and use OpenShift's built-in support for Composer.

 When the application is pushed, `composer install` is automatically executed over the root directory.
 See [PHP Markers](https://developers.openshift.com/en/php-markers.html)